Medicare Copays, Coinsurance, Deductibles, and Maximums for 2021

 Part D plans are drug plans.
 They offer better cost-sharing and coverage on drugs, but each offers unique drug lists subject to copays, coinsurance, deductibles, and a maximum.
-One important note is that Part D plans have four “phases” which essentially act like deductibles.
+One important note is that Part D plans have four “phases” (AKA periods) in which cost-sharing amounts on different tiered drugs adjust for that period.
 They are the Deductible period, Initial Coverage Period, Coverage Gap period, and Catastrophic Coverage Period.

 - Part D Premium: Depends on the plan.